 Each morning, the Camp Administration hosts the Scoutmaster Forum at 9:00 a.m. to provide daily information about Camp as well as opportunities for input about your unit's summer camp experience and any needs.
 Please have at least one leader from your unit attend each meeting.

 Staying Connected

 Cell connectivity in camp is spotty and varies by location.
 We understand some leaders may need to have a more reliable Wi-Fi connection and can be accessed by inquiring at the Admin office.
-If a unit has sufficient leadership, an adult may leave camp traveling to one of several free hotspot businesses in Staunton.

 Training